joergen7/clcc/README.md

 ### Installing FiveAM

 To run the test suite you must have the [FiveAM](https://fiveam.common-lisp.dev/) regression testing framework and its dependencies available.
-In the `common-lisp` folder relative to your home directory run
+We use ASDF to manage systems and their dependencies.
+In the `~/common-lisp` folder run

 ``` bash
 git clone http://common-lisp.net/project/trivial-backtrace/trivial-backtrace.git